Achillea millefolium 'Terracotta'

 Bloom Time: Summer

-Achillea millefolium ‘Terracotta’ is a herbaceous perennial with peachy yellow flower heads when they first bloom, but gradually mature to a coppery bronze.
-Tiny flowers are densely packed in large, flat-topped, terminal flower clusters up to 4 inches (10 cm) across.
-Green leaves are deeply-cut, fern-like and aromatic when crushed.
-Long summer bloom period may be prolonged by prompt removal of faded flower heads.
+Achillea millefolium 'Terracotta' is a herbaceous perennial with peachy yellow flower heads when they first bloom but gradually mature to a coppery bronze.
+The tiny flowers are densely packed in large, up to 4 inches (10 cm) across, flat-topped terminal flower clusters.
+Green leaves are deeply-cut, fern-like, and aromatic when crushed.
+The long summer bloom period may be prolonged by the prompt removal of faded flower heads.

 USDA hardiness zone 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).

 It is most often propagated by division, so chances are you'll buy your Yarrow as a plant.
 Space your plants 12 to 24 inches (30 to 60 cm) apart if you're planting more than one plant.

 You can also start your Yarrow from seed.
 Start seeds indoors about six to eight weeks before your last frost date.
 Sow the seeds in moist, normal potting soil.
 The seeds should just barely be covered by the potting soil.
 Place the pot with the seeds in a sunny and warm location.

 Depending on the conditions, the seeds should germinate in 14 to 21 days.
 You can speed up the germination by covering the top of the pot with plastic wrap to keep in moisture and heat.
 Remove the plastic wrap once the seeds have sprouted.

 Whether your plants are grown from seed or bought as full plants, you will want to plant them in full sun.
 They thrive in various soils but do best in well-drained soil.
 Yarrows will even grow in very poor dry soils with low fertility soil.